LoopKit/loopdocs/docs/nightscout/overview.md

     <font style='font-size: 1.5em;'>⚠</font> &nbsp;
     Warning indicating Loop is either red or has failed to upload to Nightscout for a longer period of time.
-Mouseover or Touch the Loop pill to view a tool tip containing one or more of the latest status messages.
+Mouse over or Touch the Loop pill to view a tool tip containing one or more of the latest status messages.
 The most up-to-date NS also includes information in the Loop pill for the minimum and maximum predicted BG, eventual and predicted BG.

 ![img/loop_pill_message.png](img/loop_pill_message.png){width="750"}</dd>